DePaul-CSC-394/mini-project-team-five/README.md

 - git commit -a -m "message"
   - Create a commit that includes all your changes

+- git push
+  - This will TRY to upload the code in the local branch you are in, to the remote branch associated on GitHub.

-# How to run project:
+# How to run the project:

 # How to submit Pull Request: